-Checking the installation position using the rescue sheets: The rescue sheets show, among other things, the installation position of gas generators and belt tensioners.
+Checking the installation position using the rescue cards: The rescue cards show, among other things, the installation position of gas generators and belt tensioners.
 The use of the rescue equipment can be planned to prevent damage to these components.

 Danger posed by airbag components